Animals that live in the Riviera Maya in Mexico Gallery

 Flamingos in Mexico

 Flamingos are native to Mexico and are unlike any other birds.
-Flamingos naturally live in lagoons or large shallow lakes.
+These birds naturally live in lagoons or large shallow lakes.
 Their long legs allow them to wade out into water to feed that other birds cannot reach.
 Flamingos are a social animal and you will always see them together with other birds.

 Where to see flamingos in Mexico?